nCine/ncline/README.md

 	ncline set -ncine-dir /path/to/nCine-build

-If the option is not already specified then it is automatically set after a successful compilation of the engine.
+The option is automatically set after each successful compilation or download of the engine.

 If you need to specify additional CMake arguments when configuring the engine compilation you can use the `-cmake-args <args>` option: